 Search verified social accounts (e.g., Trey Gowdy’s official X/Twitter account) and the official pages of any organization he’s affiliated with.
 Public spokespeople, family statements, or official press releases are the best confirmation. - Local press and police records.

 If the incident is said to have occurred in a particular county or city, check local newspapers and the relevant sheriff’s office or police blotter.
 Local outlets often publish the first factual accounts.
-(No such local reporting turned up that supported the social posts I saw.) - Find multiple independent corroborations.
+(No such local reporting turned up that supported the social posts we saw.) - Find multiple independent corroborations.

 One small blog post is not confirmation.
 Look for multiple independent outlets reporting the same verified facts (quotes from police, hospital, or an official representative). - Reverse-image searches for photos.